Ilias Kasidiaris: 2010s

+He has a swastika tattoo on his arm, which he has described as a "time-old and eternal symbol of Greekness".

 On 2 April 2014, Takis Baltakos and Ilias Kasidiaris were recorded on video discussing the incarceration of Golden Dawn lawmakers.
 Takis Baltakos, Samaras's most trusted adviser and chief of staff was filmed accusing Samaras of instigating a judicial inquiry against the Golden Dawn party for political gain.
 That week, parliament voted to lift the immunity from prosecution of five Golden Dawn deputies.
 Justice Minister Athanasiou and Citizen Protection Minister Dendias were also implicated in the video.
 Baltakos was forced to resign but then claimed that New Democracy and Golden Dawn had an informal alliance, with parliamentary voting support.
 The pre-trial detention and house arrest ahead of a trial was the most significant mass round-up of lawmakers since the military coup in 1967.

 On 10 July 2014, Kasidiaris was taken into custody in Koridalos prison, on a charge of weapons possession with the intent to supply a criminal organisation.
 On 1 July 2015, Kasidiaris was released from custody after the council of appeals court judges deemed that "the legal weight" of the offense was not adequate to justify detention.
 Kasidiaris was required to report regularly to his local police station and under the conditions of his release was not allowed to visit Golden Dawns political offices.

-On 15 July 2015, during rancorous debates in the Greek parliament on the passing of various bills required as a precursor to the commencement on negotiations to receive a third bailout of the Greek economy, Kasidiaris tore up papers during a speech.

-On 18 December 2019, during the Golden Dawn trial, which had started in 2015, the prosecutor suggested that all defendants except Roupakias are found not guilty of murdering Pavlos Fyssas and all felonies.
-Among the defendants was Kasidiaris.
-However, on 7 October 2020, the jury verdict found Kasidiaris guilty of directing a criminal organisation along with other members of Golden Dawn.
+After the infamous parliamentary disruption on 15 July  2015, where Ilias Kasidiaris tore up papers during debates over Greece’s third bailout, his political career continued into darker territory.
+Kasidiaris went on to become one of the leading figures of the neo-nazi party Golden Dawn, which the Athens Court of Appeals later determined was not just a political organization but a criminal organization engaged in violence, attacks on immigrants and political opponents, and other serious crimes.